solitarysp/tps-performance-spring-boot/README.md

 - `msg` is msg show log
 - `duration` is duration tracking
 - `time-unit` type time tracking
+# TPS
+- Is module tracking and show log tps/s with time config
 ## TPS singleton
 - Use to create a tps tracking.
 Config in `application.properties`
 ```